tobyweston/flakeless/README.md

 - Read the [Migration Guide](src/example/scala/im/mange/flakeless/examples/MigrationGuide.scala)

 **Installing**

-Add the following lines to your build.sbt
+Add the following lines to your build.sbt (click on the build passing link above to get the version number)

     resolvers += "Sonatype Repo" at "http://oss.sonatype.org/content/groups/public/"